mdeppner/ves_modeling/README.md

 # ToDos
-- check results when increasing the number of measurements from 19 to 100
+- done: check results when increasing the number of measurements from 19 to 100
-- check the results when training for 10000 iterations (sample generations before creating the posterior, or on which the posterior is built on)
+- done: check the results when training for 10000 iterations (sample generations before creating the posterior, or on which the posterior is built on)
 - improve the forward modeling s.t. one can give or provide the number of measurements and let them be generated on a linear scale or that one can give the (source_list) - the positions of the electrodes AB and MN

+# KW 2 - 2024

+Mi.
+10.01.2024
+- Check the model on a linear scale instead of log scale
+- Check SBI inversion for 40 measurements - 20 in the range from 1 to 100 and 20 from 100 to 1000
 -